 With competition heating up between legitimate content providers, content owners and service providers alike should not forget to remain vigilant.
 The fight against digital piracy is at least one battleground where they should be united.<>

 How can you build a more secure content distribution system?

 Cartesian helps businesses worldwide seeking to establish a secure environment for content distribution.
-For over 25 years of work with leading broadcasters around the world and the Hollywood studios on content security issues.
+We work with leading broadcasters around the world and the Hollywood studios on content security issues.
 From training to implementation, review and audit, to monitoring of systems and services, we offer a complete solution for content owners, Pay TV operators and security technology providers.

 [i] Gonzalez, O. (2019, June).
 Digital video piracy costs movie and TV industry at least $29 billion a year, study says.
 Retrieved from CNET: https://www.cnet.com/news/digital-video-piracy-costs-the-movie-and-tv-industry-at-least-29-billion-study-says/